ZuBB/portage3/issues.md

 * logger
     + before loggin db issue itself, need to log original(using HRF) data
 * scripts
+    + get all expand use flags from make.conf
     + check scripts (\d\d_\w+\.check\.rb)
 		- where to place
 		- when to run